juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 	}
 }

-// Somewhere in the scene.
-public class MyPrefabSpawner : MonoBehaviour
+// Somewhere on a GameObject in the scene. public class MyPrefabSpawner : MonoBehaviour
 {
 	[SerializeField]